Completed in 2012. Erected 2013. Reserected 2018.

 I didn’t have a name for the piece until a story came out about it in the Canadian Press.
 The story was picked up on the Internet but leave it to the UK tabloids to coin the name “Float’em Pole”.
 Now why didn't I think of that!?

 Although I do not represent it as such, I am sensitive that some viewers will perceive the Float’em Pole as a misappropriation of First Nation art.
 While I don’t apologize or seek permission for my work, I did approach two of my neighbours, Ucluelet Hereditary Chief Wilson Jack and Tla-o-qui-aht Elected Chief-in-Council Moses Martin, to ask for their personal endorsement and acknowledgement, which they have graciously provided.
 I am not aboriginal, and my art is not meant to be portrayed as aboriginal art.
-I have however, been strongly influenced by First Nation art and culture, so it's often referenced in my work.
+I have however, been strongly influenced by Indigenous art and culture, so it's often referenced in my work.
 Ultimately I hope the Float'em Pole is evocative, and stimulates the viewer emotionally, intellectually and creatively.